dereckrx/try_kubernetes/README.md

 ## Overview
 See `Makefile` for commands commands.

 `kubectl` command line tool is used send API requests and commands to an API-server which runs in the master node inside the cluster.

-Cluster
-- Master, asigns work to nodes
-- nodes, contain pods, pods contain container(s)
-- workers
-api-command with JSON manifest file (describes desired state)
+Api-commands are used with JSON manifest files to describes desired state.

-Pods: unit of work
-Replication controller/deployments: Scale pods, desired state, rollbacks, updates
-Services: Stable networking: load balancing

 ## History